memcachier/docs/documentation.md

   * _Eviction Graph_ -- Your new evictions tracked over time.
   * _Connection Graph_ -- Your new connecions tracked over time.

+Please note that our graph only allows two data sources to be selected at a time.
+So if two are already selected, say "Usage" and "Hit Rate", to select a different data source, say "Evictions", you'll need to deselect an existing data source first before selecting the new one to display.

 <h2 id="newrelic">New Relic integration</h2>

 MemCachier supports integration with your New Relic dashboard if you happen to be a customer of both MemCachier and New Relic.
-Currently this feature is only available to caches of <strong>500MB</strong> or larger.
+Currently this feature is only available to caches of *500MB* or larger.
 A blog post showing the integration can be found [here](http://blog.memcachier.com/2014/03/05/memcachier-and-new-relic-together/).

 To setup the integration you will need to find your New Relic license key.
 This